ibm-cloud-docs/speech-to-text/custom.md

 -   *Beta* indicates that the interface is available as a beta offering.
 -   *Not supported* means that the interface is not available for that language.

-You can use both broadband and narrowband models with any supported language.
+You can use both broadband and narrowband models with any supported language for which they are available.

 <table>
   <caption>Table 1.
 Language support for customization</caption>